 Manuel Peitsch, Chief Scientific Officer

-With my team, I continued to focus on Reduced-Risk Product assessment and the scientific matters related to our Premarket Tobacco Product (PMTA) and Modified Risk Tobacco Product (MRTP) applications for Platform 1 and other exciting developments.
+With my team, I continued to focus on Reduced-Risk Product assessment and the scientific matters related to our Premarket Tobacco Product (PMTA) and Modified Risk Tobacco Product (MRTP) applications for our Tobacco Heating System (THS) and other exciting developments.
 In addition, I assisted my team in their efforts to support the community and PMI with sample testing and other COVID-19 related initiatives.
 My days during lockdown did not actually change much, other than having all my meetings over Microsoft Teams and Skype rather than in person.

 In the first phase we must ensure that the return to work process protects the health of our employees and their families.
 This means taking all necessary measures to that effect, such as maintaining physical distance and, when appropriate, using personal protection, which will undoubtedly have an impact on our productivity in the beginning.
 Of course, this will gradually improve as more colleagues can come back to the Cube and to our Singapore facility.

 My team demonstrated amazing entrepreneurship, drive, and an ability to quickly respond to community needs that were within our capabilities, such as producing hand sanitizer.
 These initiatives not only created new collaborations within PMI, but also completely new relationships with external partners and authorities.
 This shows once again that urgency creates purpose and meaning that my team took on board with enthusiasm and determination.
 This led to the breakdown of barriers and the rapid development of novel methods and solutions to address urgent needs.
 I hope that these collaborations continue in the future.